 So they just shake their heads and call a pox on the house of all religion when a religious person says, “I know that God is real, and I pray to her every day.”

 The shortcoming of scientific atheism is that it often lapses into “scientism,” meaning that if something doesn’t fit into a measurable scientific construct, it can’t be regarded as “real” and is therefore of little to no value or interest.
-And given the religious world’s sometimes sordid history of attempting to enforce its views on the wider population, scientism does its best to upend the apple cart of all belief.
+And given the religious world’s often sordid history of attempting to enforce its views on the wider population, scientism does its best to upend the apple cart of all belief.
 It tries to dissuade the world from religion altogether, rather than simply dissuading it from religion’s extreme corrosive fringes.

 And so the argument goes, and where it will end, by now most everyone knows: Nowhere.